sowiecki/react-shift/README.md

 # react-shift
 Creates a carousel component out of an array of JSX trees.
-Each index of the array is a page of the carousel.
+Each element of the array is a page of the carousel.

 Passing an options object to the carousel component allows customization of the paging arrows and named links.